krahets/hello-algo/en/docs/chapter_tree/array_representation_of_tree.md

 # 7.3 &nbsp; Array Representation of Binary Trees

-Under the linked list representation, the storage unit of a binary tree is a node `TreeNode`, and nodes are connected by pointers.
-The previous section introduced the basic operations of binary trees under the linked list representation.
+In the linked-list representation, the storage unit of a binary tree is a node `TreeNode`, and nodes are connected by pointers.
+The previous section introduced the basic operations of binary trees in this representation.

 So, can we use an array to represent a binary tree?
 The answer is yes.